Museum of Islamic Art, Berlin

 The Museum of Islamic Art (Museum für Islamische Kunst) is located in the Pergamon Museum and is part of the Staatliche Museen zu Berlin.

 Collection

-The museum exhibits diverse works of Islamic art from the 7th century to 19th century from the area between Spain and India.
+The museum exhibits diverse works of Islamic art from the 7th century to the 19th century from the area between Spain and India.
 Excavation activity in Ctesiphon, Samarra and Tabgha, as well as acquisition opportunities, led to Egypt, the Foreign Orient and Iran in particular being important focal points.
 Other regions are represented by important collection objects or groups, such as the calligraphy and miniature painting from the Mughal Empire or the sicilian ivory works of art.

 Important objects of the collection

-Because of their size, art historical significance, or popularity with museum visitors, the most notable are:
+The most notable pieces of the collection, which are kept variously because of their size, historical significance, or popularity with museum visitors, are: